aycabta/deviantart/README.md

 Open browser for authorization
 ```

-The OAuth consumer server writes access token to named pipe and terminates after you permit it on browser.
+The OAuth consumer server writes an access token to the named pipe and terminates after you permit it on the browser.
-Rake task takes authorization code via named pipe.
+Rake task takes authorization code via the named pipe.
 The tests run with it.

 ```bash